In this section

 You should use this guidance to consider the risk within your business and help decide the appropriate measures to adopt.

 This guidance suggests ways to reduce the risk of each of the different ways the virus can spread.
 You may also identify other measures to reduce risk when carrying out your risk assessment.
 Some of the measures may help reduce the risk of more than one of the different ways the virus can spread.

-To reduce the risk of the virus spreading through aerosols, you should consider:
+To reduce the risk of the virus spreading through aerosols in the air, you should consider:

 Providing adequate ventilation:

 – by mechanical ventilation using fans and ducts

 This is because fresh air helps to dilute the virus in occupied spaces.
 If you have mechanical ventilation, you should maximise the fresh air your system draws in and avoid systems that only recirculate air and do not draw in a supply of fresh air.

 Identifying any poorly ventilated spaces and taking steps to improve fresh air flow in these areas.
 A CO2 monitor could help you assess whether a space is poorly ventilated.
 If you can’t improve ventilation in poorly ventilated spaces, minimise use of these spaces.